Ignition magneto: Design

 A simple magneto (an electrical generator using permanent magnets) is able to produce relatively low voltage electricity, however it is unable to produce the high voltages required by a spark plug as used in most modern engines (aside from diesel engines).
 An ignition magneto also includes an electrical transformer, which converts the electricity to a higher voltage (with the trade-off being a corresponding reduction in the output current).

-As the points begin to open, point spacing is initially such that the voltage across the primary coil would arc across the points.
+As the points begin to open, point spacing is initially such that the voltage across the primary coil will spark across the points.
 A capacitor is placed across the points which absorbs the energy stored in the leakage inductance of the primary coil, and slows the rise time of the primary winding voltage to allow the points to open fully.

 A second coil, with many more turns than the primary, is wound on the same iron core to form an electrical transformer.
 The ratio of turns in the secondary winding to the number of turns in the primary winding, is called the turns ratio.
 Voltage across the primary coil results in a proportional voltage being induced across the secondary winding of the coil.
-The turns ratio between the primary and secondary coil is selected so that the voltage across the secondary reaches a very high value, enough to arc across the gap of the spark plug.
+The turns ratio between the primary and secondary coil is selected so that the voltage across the secondary reaches a very high value, enough to spark across the gap of the spark plug.
 As the voltage of the primary winding rises to several hundred volts, the voltage on the secondary winding rises to several tens of thousands of volts, since the secondary winding typically has 100 times as many turns as the primary winding.